dersnek/reddit-to-telegram/README.md

 ## Prerequisites
 - [Obtain a telegram bot token](https://core.telegram.org/bots/tutorial#obtain-your-bot-token)
-- (Optionally) You'll need an [AWS account](https://aws.amazon.com/) to host a free SimpleDB (best available storage type, also default one).
+- (Optionally) You'll need an [AWS account](https://aws.amazon.com/) to host a free DynamoDB (best available storage type, also default one).
 I also recommend hosting the bot on AWS lambda, since it would be free.
 - (Optionally) [Create a Reddit app](https://www.reddit.com/prefs/apps), which would allow more requests to reddit

 It is pretty congifurable, either dynamically or via ENV variables.